Chart Color Schemes

 Health performance in Happy Valley is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Happy Valley faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-Approximately 51% of the total population (~7,305 people) have private health cover, compared to 48.6% across Greater Adelaide.
+Approximately 51% of its total population (~7,308 people) has private health cover, compared to 48.6% across Greater Adelaide.

-The most common medical conditions are arthritis and mental health issues, impacting 9.3 and 8.9% of residents respectively.
-64.0% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
-As of 2016, 24.0% of residents are aged 65 and over (3,462 people), which is higher than the 21.0% in Greater Adelaide.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 9.3 and 8.9% of residents respectively.
+Meanwhile, 64.0% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
+As of a recent report (dated 15th March 20XX), 24.0% of residents are aged 65 and over (3,463 people), which is higher than the 21.0% in Greater Adelaide.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health